RainVaporeon/MobKillTrackerV2/README.md

 # MobKillTrackerV2
 Tracks totem stats for mythic farms

+# Deprecated Version

+Please go to [this repository](https://github.com/RainVaporeon/MobKillTrackerv3) for the latest version.
+It has fixed various bugs and is generally more optimized.

 ## Features

 - Automatically collects data in totem (Kills, item drops, etc)